linux-cultist/venv-selector.nvim/README.md

 		search_workspace = true,

 		-- path (optional, default not set).
 Absolute path on the file system where the plugin will look for venvs.
-		-- If you have venv folders in one specific path, you can set it here to look only in that path.
+		-- Only set this if your venvs are far away from the code you are working on for some reason.
+Otherwise its -- probably better to let the VenvSelect search for venvs in parent folders (relative to your code).
+VenvSelect -- searchs for your venvs in parent folders relative to what file is open in the current buffer, so you get -- different results when searching depending on what file you are looking at.
-		-- If you have many venv folders spread out across the file system, dont set this at all, and the -- plugin will search for your venvs relative to what file is open in the current buffer. path = "/home/username/your_venvs"
+		-- path = "/home/username/your_venvs",

 		-- search (default: true) - Search your computer for virtual environments outside of Poetry and Pipenv.
 		-- Used in combination with parents setting to decide how it searches.
 		-- You can set this to false to speed up the plugin if your virtual envs are in your workspace, or in Poetry -- or Pipenv locations.
-No need to search if you know where they will be. search = true
+No need to search if you know where they will be. search = true,

 		-- parents (default: 2) - Used when search = true only.
 How many parent directories the plugin will go up -- (relative to where your open file is on the file system when you run VenvSelect).
 Once the parent directory